 The concept has been steadily growing for decades, however, it’s really ramped up in recent times.
 Where once Asian fusion related more to a crossover of Korean and Chinese, now it’s not unusual to see flavours like Japanese and Mexican smashed together.
 The success of the Californian food chain, Sushirrito, which mashes sushi in a burrito is just one way Asian fusion restaurants are making an impact.

-Alternatives to Asian Fusion in Melbourne
+Asian fusion restaurants in Melbourne FAQs

 Asian fusion uses traditional Asian-style ingredients, meals and techniques to create new and innovative fusions.
 From Thai to Sri Lankan, Chinese to Korean, all Asian-inspired flavour combos and profiles are fair game and up to the creativity of the chefs.